-- a.
-TIASA members are entitled to at least two paid union meetings of up to 4 hours total in each calendar year, provided they attend.
-Wherever practicable Te Pūkenga will provide facilities for members to attend online. - b.
-TIASA shall give Te Pūkenga at least 14 days' notice of the date and time of any meeting to which sub-clause (a) applies. - c.
-TIASA shall make such arrangements with Te Pūkenga as may be necessary to ensure that Te Pūkenga business is maintained during any union meeting.
-Where there are insufficient numbers of non-union members and/or management to cover the period of the meeting, TIASA shall make such arrangements for sufficient kaimahi to remain available during the meeting to enable Te Pūkenga operation to continue. - d.
-Work shall resume as soon as practicable after the meeting. - e.
-TIASA shall supply Te Pūkenga with a list of kaimahi who attend, and the time that the meeting started and finished. - f.
-Ratification meetings will be additional to paid meetings. - g.
-Te Pūkenga and TIASA may agree additional allocations of time for paid union meetings.
+- a) TIASA members are entitled to at least two paid union meetings of up to 4 hours total in each calendar year, provided they attend.
+Wherever practicable the Employer will provide facilities for members to attend online. - b) TIASA shall give the Employer at least 14 days' notice of the date and time of any meeting to which sub-clause (a) applies. - c) TIASA shall make such arrangements with the Employer as may be necessary to ensure that the Employer's business is maintained during any union meeting.
+Where there are insufficient numbers of non-union members and/or management to cover the period of the meeting, TIASA shall make such arrangements for sufficient kaimahi to remain available during the meeting to enable the Employer's operation to continue.

+- d) Work shall resume as soon as practicable after the meeting. - e) TIASA shall supply the Employer with a list of kaimahi who attend, and the time that the meeting started and finished. - f) Ratification meetings will be additional to paid meetings. - g) The Employer and TIASA may agree additional allocations of time for paid union meetings.